 The College of Cardinals undoubtedly operates off a list identical to the one shown below, but there hasn’t always been smooth sailing.
 Felix II, who reigned during Pope Liberius’s banishment (355-358), was declared a pretender or “antipope” so lists usually skip from Felix I to Felix III.
 Consequently you’ll often see notations like Felix III (II) which might be interpreted as “Felix, numerically the third but rightfully the second.”

 Next, Sylvester III, who set up shop during Benedict IX’s banishment of 1045 — more about him below — and Sylvester IV (1105-1111) were both declared antipopes.
 Thus the next Sylvester could be either Sylvester V (III), or, ignoring the two mountebanks entirely, just plain Sylvester III again.
 And finally, due to yet another antipope muddle, there was no Pope John XX.
-When physician Pedro Giuliano took the keys in 1276 he instead styled himself John XXI.
+When physician Pedro Giuliano took the keys in 1276 he instead declared himself John XXI.

 The longest run of a single ordinal kicked off in 1241 with Celestine IV and continued with Innocent IV, Alexander IV, Urban IV and finally Clement IV until 1268.